api-platform/docs/core/getting-started.md

             - '%kernel.project_dir%/config/api_platform' # yaml or xml directory configuration
 ```

-Note that the resources configuration only support the normalization / denormalization context definition in `YAML` and `XML`.
-To configure the groups of serialization for each attribute, you need to define your groups like you would usually on a standard Symfony project.
-See the [Symfony doc](https://symfony.com/doc/current/components/serializer.html#attributes-groups).
+The API Platform's configuration (annotations, `YAML` or `XML`) only allow to configure the context passed to the Symfony Serializer:

+* The `normalization_context` key will be passed as 3rd argument of [the `Serializer::serialize()` method](https://api.symfony.com/master/Symfony/Component/Serializer/SerializerInterface.html#method_serialize)
+* The `denormalization_context` key will be passed as 4th argument of [the `Serializer::deserialize()` method](https://api.symfony.com/master/Symfony/Component/Serializer/SerializerInterface.html#method_deserialize)

+To configure the serialization groups of classes's properties, you must use directly [the Symfony Serializer's configuration files or annotations]( https://symfony.com/doc/current/components/serializer.html#attributes-groups).

 **You're done!**